-It takes an average of one-week, depending on the circumstances, to go through withdrawal, though it might take longer in severe cases.
-However, it may take weeks or months for the body to fully heal the mind and associated addictive behaviors or habits.
+Detox takes an average of one-week, depending on the circumstances.
+It might take longer in severe cases.
+Despite detox ending, it may take weeks or months for the body to fully heal the mind and the associated addictive behaviors or habits.

 The liver also plays an important role in the length of withdrawal.
 If the addiction has severely damaged the liver, it could take much longer for it to process the alcohol out of the system and therefore take much longer to heal.

 While the process of alcohol detox can vary depending upon severity of the addiction, amount of alcohol regularly consumed, allergies, and co-occurring disorders, most experiences can be broken down into four stages.

 - Withdrawal and detox begin as early as two hours after the last drink, but more frequently begin around 6-24 hours after the last drink.

 - Medication is not typically required.

 - Generally, the worst stage for most addictions.

 - Typically, occurs between 24-48 hours after the last drink.